Elsa García (gymnast): 2014

-She also competed at her 4th Central American and Caribbean Games in Veracruz, Mexico.
-During the games she won gold with the team in her home country and won silver in the all around behind Jessica Lopez of Venezuela.
+She also competed at the Central American and Caribbean Games in Veracruz, Mexico.
+During the games, she won gold with the team and silver in the all-around behind Jessica Lopez of Venezuela.

 2015

-Garcia started off the season by sweeping the Mexican National Championships in April.

-In May she competed at the Sao Paulo World Cup, and finished in 4th place in the bars final scoring 14.525.
+Garcia started off the season by sweeping all five gold medals at the Mexican National Championships in April.
+In May, she competed at the Sao Paulo World Cup and finished in 4th place in the bars final after scoring 14.525.